 Take in the view that inspired the Pet Shop Boys to write a song while in residence.
 Sip a champagne cocktail at Pädaste Yacht Club overlooking Pädaste Bay.
 Juniper trees and wild orchids dot the shoreline where sea eagles nest.
 In the distance, “Love Island” beckons, calling to romantics across the globe.

-Michelin-starred chef Matthias Diether helms the kitchen at Alexander restaurant where a Nordic Islands seven-course tasting menu highlights the indigenous bounty from Muhu purveyors.
-Dinners at the 14-seat Chef’s Table (alexanderchefstable.ee) are most definitely a convivial introduction to Estonian gastronomy and hospitality.
+Talented chef Stefan Berwanger and his chef-pâtissier Achim Braitsch helm the Michelin-worthy kitchen at Alexander restaurant.
+Their Nordic Islands seven-course tasting menu highlights the indigenous bounty from Muhu purveyors.
+Dinners at the 14-seat Chef’s Table are most definitely a convivial introduction to Estonian gastronomy and hospitality.

 As owner Breuer attests, “Muhu is about slow travel,” and most likely you’ll want to savor every moment at this remarkable estate.

 Before heading on to Saaremaa, Muhu’s larger sister island, consider a respite at Koost (the Estonian word for “spoon”).
 There, a bakery and brewery complement a restaurant renowned for its fresh produce and seafood with homemade dairy products.

 Famous for its 13th-century castle and moat, the isle of Saaremaa offers waterside villages, windswept beaches and a vista festooned with windmills.
 Also of interest is the 4,000-year-old meteorite crater field known as Kaali.
 It’s the largest in Europe and has been an ongoing influence in Estonian mythology.

 Read Next | This is Why LGBT Tourists Adore Amsterdam